pub trait WidgetExt:

 If @parent is already set as the parent widget of @self, this function can also be used to reorder @self in the child widget list of @parent.

-This API is primarily meant for widget implementations; if you are just using a widget, you must use its own API for adding children.
+This function is primarily meant for widget implementations; if you are just using a widget, you must use its own API for adding children.

 §parent